markwillis/marks-react-app/README.md

 I will start with the basic syntaxes that I know, rather than adding shortcuts, so I get to know how to debug and solve issues.

 ### Jokes API
-In the spirit of the `Vlad joke` I will be making a Vlad Joke generator, using the `icanhazdadjoke` API.
+In the spirit of the `Vlad joke` I will be making a Dad Joke generator, using the `icanhazdadjoke` API.

 ### Features
 - Random Joke